iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/post_installation.md

 There are default configuration files available that you can use:

-- `config_testnet.json` - Includes the default values required to join the Shimmer Testnet.
+- `config_testnet.json` - Includes the default values required to join the Testnet.
 - `config_defaults.json` - Includes all default parameters used by the IOTA-core.
 You can use this file as a reference when customizing your `config.json`

 You can pick one of these files and use it as your `config.json` to join the configured network.